hershal/adjustable-operation-queue/README.md

 # Operation Queue
-Have you approached the requests per second limit on your favorite API?
-Wouldn't it be great if there was a way to serialize your requests?
-Async/Await is almost here but isn't supported everywhere yet (*cough* Safari *cough*) and still doesn't let you easily set the parallelism of your asyncronous calls.
+Is your app too slow because you have to serialize all your requests?
+Wouldn't it be great if there was a way to serialize your requests, but still have the speed of parallelism?
+Wouldn't it be awesome if you had parallism without having *so much* parallelism that your app grinds to a halt?

 OperationQueue is here to help.